 The Vibrato Circuit Design

-Vibrato audio effect units are electrical by nature, and so it’s important to understand the basics of their circuits.
+Vibrato audio effect units are electrical by nature, so it’s important to understand the basics of their circuits.
 Note that we’ll be focusing on analog vibrato circuit signal flow in the section.
 However, the same ideas apply to digital vibrato units and the programmings that run vibrato software plugins.

 In the earlier sections of this article, we discussed how the vibrato effect is centred around a delay circuit and a low-frequency oscillator (LFO).
 This is also true of some other phase-shifting modulation effects such as chorus and flanger.